 There are many ways people get around Moonee Valley, and we are looking at ways to make all journeys easier and safer.

 Where you live in Moonee Valley generally influences how you choose to travel.
-Ideally, our streets, paths, intersections and rail will be integrated and support all modes of travel including walking.

 As Melbourne grows, Moonee Valley does too.
 This means more cars and traffic, not just from an increasing number of residents, but also from growth in surrounding areas which leads to an increase in through-traffic and commuting pressures.

 We work with all levels of government in an effort to effectively address transport and land use issues.

 While we don't have authority over key parts of the transport network, our objective is to seek to achieve the best outcomes for the local community, while having regard to long-term and cumulative effects of decisions.